What Is Holistic Mental Health?

 Creative Expression

-Who Can Benefit from a Holistic Approach to Mental Health?
+Who Can Benefit from a Holistic Approach?

-This approach may be particularly helpful if:
+This approach may be helpful if you are:

-- You’re dealing with chronic stress or burnout
+- Managing chronic stress or burnout

-- You’re managing anxiety, depression, or trauma
+- Navigating anxiety, depression, or trauma

 The Role of Holistic Cognitive Therapy